Updated: May 2017

 Central Pennsylvania Youth Ballet’s June Series

 Every June, the young dancers at the Central Pennsylvania Youth Ballet perform a collaboration of new works by today's notable choreographers with classics and audience favorites from throughout the years.
 I am always impressed by the dancers from the Central Pennsylvania Youth Ballet.
 Their performances are top-notch and professional, you can tell they work very hard!
-This year the June series runs June 15th-18th and includes a reprisal of legendary George Balanchine's "Emeralds," from Jewels.
+This year the June series runs June 14th-17th and includes Hineline's Juxebox.

 Concerts at Negley Park